rackerlabs/support-how-to/content/how-to/dedicated-hosting/manage-user-permissions-for-dedicated-hosting/index.md

 | <b>View Billing</b>| View invoices and online payments |
 | <b>Edit Billing</b>| Make a payment or setup recurring payments |
 {{< /table >}}

-#### Assign by user group

-Allows you to select a group of users and grant them:

-- Permissions at the account level.
-- Access to linked cloud accounts, devices, services or **Product Groups**.

-To assign permissions by user group, perform the following steps:

-1. Click on **Assign by Group**.

-2. Click on the specific group and select the tab accordingly.

 #### Assign by product